eai02014/Quantitative-Neuroscience-EI/092122CIBootstrapping.md

 This yields the following output:

 ```
-In condition of large N and known SD:
+In condition of large N and/or known SD:
 n = 5 95% CI [8.246923, 11.753077]
 n = 10 95% CI [8.760387, 11.239613]
 n = 20 95% CI [9.123461, 10.876539]